Drawing

 relabel_clustersets(cluster_sets, method='consistent', translation=None)[source]

-Relabels clusters in each cluster set, so that clusters are labeled consistently at different numbers of clusters.
+Relabels clusters in each cluster set, for consistency across different numbers of clusters.

 Parameters